 - Other villages: Sin Chai, Ho, Lao Chai.

-Waterfalls – Thanks to the high elevation mountains there are plenty fo waterfalls on the hillsides.
+Thanks to the high elevation mountains there are plenty of waterfalls on the hillsides.

 - Silver Waterfall is the highest waterfall in Sapa.

 - Love Waterfall is hidden deeply in Hoang Lien National Park.
 To get to the waterfall, you must walk through 3 km of forest road.
-Also, at Hoang Lien national park entrance, you can choose another direction, to climb up to Fansipan peak (will be mentioned in Recreations).
+Also, at Hoang Lien National Park entrance, you can choose another direction, to climb up to Fansipan’s peak.